-ALIVE announced earlier this month that it had secured $150 million from several central investors including Assuta, The Maccabi Fund, Bank Leumi, CBG Asset Management, an investment firm owned by U.K.-based businessman Vincent Tchenguiz and U.S. hospital chain Carilion Clinics.
+ALIVE announced earlier this month that it had secured $150 million from several central investors including Assuta, The Maccabi Fund, Bank Leumi, CBG Asset Management, an investment firm owned by U.K.-based businessman Vincent Tchenguiz and U.S. hospital chain Carilion Clinic.
 The fund’s directors are Prof. Rafi Beyar, former director of the Rambam Medical Center and dean of the Technion's Faculty of Medicine; Prof. Ari Shamiss who recently retired as CEO of the Assuta Hospital Network and previously managed the Sheba Medical Center; and Michel Habib, the former CEO of Hadasit Bio Holdings Ltd.

 Innovalve grew out of inventions and patents developed by Sheba Medical Center experts Prof. Ehud Raanani the director of Sheba’s Cardiovascular and Thoracic Center and Dr. Boris Orlev, head of the center’s Mitral Valve Surgery Unit.
 The company has developed an artificial mitral valve that can be replaced using a minimally-invasive catheter to help treat patients suffering from heart disease.
 The company achieved successful results in experiments on animals and is set to apply for FDA approval for human trials in the coming months.
 Among Innovalve’s investors is Edwards Lifesciences, a leader in cardiological valves.